 You are considered an Independent Contractor through Arise, so taxes are all your responsibility.

 What locations are eligible?

 You can get work through Arise if you are in the U.S. with the exception of California, Connecticut, Massachusetts, Maryland, New York, and Oregon.
-If you are from Canada or the United Kingdom, you can go here to register with their sister company.
+It may also be possible to sign up if you are in Canada or the UK.

 Feedback is always very important.
 It’s good to get a general idea what experiences others have had before signing up, so I’m going to provide you with some more reading material below.
 I would suggest reading through the following (on the forums, note the date of each thread because some may provide outdated info):